rticommunity/rticonnextdds-connector-py/docs/input.rst

 :meth:`SampleIterator.get_dictionary()` retrieves all the fields of a sample.

-If you don't need to access the meta-data (see :ref:`Accessing the SampleInfo`), the simplest way to access the data uses :attr:`Samples.valid_data_iter` to skip samples with invalid data:
+If you don't need to access the meta-data (see :ref:`Accessing the SampleInfo`), the simplest way to access the data is to use :attr:`Samples.valid_data_iter` to skip samples with invalid data:

 .. testcode::